wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * Relative question: [Will the one with USB-C plug work?](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Short answer, I don't know.
 You can buy one and try if you want to.
    * Alternative [Lenovo USB Dock](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-507499718), a dock by Lenovo and I suppose it might work as well, but I am not sure as it has not ben tested. (cr. [darkal](https://github.com/darkal))
    * However, it has its own limitations of [not being able to scale 4K into 1080P with 60FPS](http://assets.displaylink.com/live/downloads/release-notes/f1303_DisplayLink+USB+Graphics+Software+for+macOS+5.1-Release+Notes.txt).
 This is a known issue and we can only hope future update fix this.
+* Touchscreen and Gesture Issues:
+   * Turns out Acidanthera's VoodooPS2Controller.kext is good enough for enabling multigesture and touchscreen.
+      * No need for VoodooI2C.kext!
+      * This change is merged in the 10.15.0.3.2 release.
-* Touchscreen and Gesture Issues (VoodooI2C.kext):
+   * (ARCHIVED)Touchscreen and Gesture Issues (VoodooI2C.kext):
       * A interesting [discussion](https://www.tonymacx86.com/threads/macos-10-15-0-thinkpad-x1-extreme-hackintosh.263916/post-1986487) with [jamesxxx1997](https://www.tonymacx86.com/members/jamesxxx1997.2184482/) implies that (At least on 10.14) you can use [VoodooI2C.kext](https://github.com/alexandred/VoodooI2C) to achieve touch screen and touchpad gesture support.
       * However, it was not working on 10.15 based on my tests.
       * I suspect that it is a Catalina compatiability issue, because 10.15 lose touchscreen support even if it was supported in 10.14.
       * The author of VoodooI2C hasn't been updating the repo since WWDC2019, so I suspect so far there is no Catalina support.
       * To test it out on your own, you need VoodooI2C.kext and VoodooI2CCHID.kext, and in theory it would just work.
       * A more through guide is here: [Guide(Chinese)](http://bbs.pcbeta.com/viewthread-1824033-1-2.html), but currently, I'm very busy, so I might do it some time in the future.
 If you have time, try on your own and tell us how it goes!
 * Camera Issues:
    * There is an [issue](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/33#issuecomment-514062099) that macOS would use the integrated IR camera to make video calls which does not quite work.
    * This is fixed in v10.15.0.1.2, credit to [flymin](https://github.com/flymin), [kk1987](https://github.com/kk1987), and [ColeXJ](https://github.com/ColeXJ).